 For the computer programmers, what was difficult about this activity?
 What could you change about the programme to make it simpler? [e.g. repeat 4 times/repeat until music stops.
-This would be a loop.
+This would be a loop.]

-There are loop blocks that we can use to simplify our code.
-Ask the children to code their sprite to move in a square.
+There are loop blocks in Scratch that we can use to simplify our code.
+As a quick intro activity, ask the children to code their sprite to walk in a square.
 They may want to give their instructions out loud to their partner first, to help identify the repetition and where the loop is required.